Between sleek blowouts and flippy layers, the time for the trusty hot curling brush is now.

 2. Smooth Bob

 Nothing beats the chic elegance of a perfectly blown-out concave bob.
 Prep your hair with a volumizing mousse, such as Dove Style+Care Volume Amplifier Mousse.
-Then blow-dry lightly beforehand then run through with a hot brush, curling inwards.
+Then blow-dry lightly beforehand and run through with a hot brush, curling inwards.

 3. Shaggy Layers

 Flippy, 1970s-inspired layers parted in the center evokes a fresh, sunny, skateboard-y sex appeal—not to mention works awesome as a day-to-night look.
+Finish the look of by adding some extra texture with a few sprays of Bed Head by TIGI Queen Beach Salt Infused Texture Spray.